Exploring depression and anxiety

 It is no wonder people are suffering.
 The progression of technology has sped our lives up exponentially and instead of it providing more time for ourselves, it has only allowed us to fit more in each day.

-Our education teaches specific things but doesn’t teach us how to live.
+Our education teaches specific things but doesn't teach us how to live.
 How to live in our true nature, in complete balance with our environment and how to live a life of happiness.
-Some would say that you should learn this off your parents, but our parents don’t know as do our grandparents.
+Some would say that you should learn this from your parents, but our parents don't know as do our grandparents.
 They have all been educated in the same way.
-For example, we are taught English, but we aren’t taught how to communicate, which is the crux of every relationship breakdown.
+For example, we are taught English, but we aren't taught how to communicate, which is the crux of every relationship breakdown.

 Also, the model of continual pursual, progression and achievement, has a cost on us individually and on our planet.
 It takes an exorbitant number of resources and huge amounts of energy to live this lifestyle, which is ultimately destroying us individually as well our earth.
 Our internal environment (our internal state of being) and our external environment (our planet).

 In a state of pursual we become the blind decimators of our own existence.